mosesmccabe/basys3-moore-fsm-button-controller/README.md

 # Basys 3 Moore FSM Button Controller

-**Days 9–10 FPGA project | SystemVerilog · Vivado · Basys 3 (Artix-7)**
+**FPGA project | SystemVerilog · Vivado · Basys 3 (Artix-7)**

 A three-state **Moore finite-state machine** controlled by three independently conditioned pushbuttons.
 A START event enters RUN; a FINISHED event enters DONE; and a CLEAR event returns the controller to IDLE.
 Two LEDs indicate the current operating mode.
-The project progresses from an FSM-only simulation and synthesis exercise (Day 9) to an integrated, programmed FPGA implementation (Day 10).
+The project progresses from an FSM-only simulation and synthesis exercise  to an integrated, programmed FPGA implementation .

 **Status:** Behavioral simulation, synthesis, and six planned on-board functional checks completed.
-The user's Day 10 Vivado report showed **75 slice registers**, matching the pre-synthesis estimate.
+The user's  Vivado report showed **75 slice registers**, matching the pre-synthesis estimate.

 ## Hardware behavior